lucioalmeidastockio/some-core-layer/README.md

 How to embody that rule to our code?

 You could implement a validation yourself for checking whether or not both values are present, but that is not necessary.
 Your use case instance will automatically run a validation onto your input object before executing its inner logic.
-If you define some fields as required and they come null it will result in an instance of [InputMappedException](https://github.com/lucioalmeidastockio/clean-arch-enablers/blob/main/src/main/java/br/com/stockio/mapped_exceptions/specifics/InputMappedException.java) being thrown along with a message specifying which field triggered such behavior.
+If you define some fields as required and they come null into your use case object it will result in an instance of [InputMappedException](https://github.com/lucioalmeidastockio/clean-arch-enablers/blob/main/src/main/java/br/com/stockio/mapped_exceptions/specifics/InputMappedException.java) being thrown along with a message specifying what triggered such behavior.

 Using this approach your input class would look like this: